 One last thing about their work is their desire to document what they are doing by writing about it.
 For the last five years, they both journal about what they feel during the session of the “chair”.
 But during all those years of practice and performances, they never shared their journal with each other.
 It will happen one day and they will see how their thoughts change over time.
 Do they understand each other better now than five or three years ago?

-A few “snapshots” of Alex and Mushi…
+A few “snapshots” from Alex and Mushi…

 How did you live the COVID lockdown?